chinmay23489/job_portal/README.md

-# JOb PORTAL
+# JOB PORTAL

 ## Overview

-[Project Name] is a [brief description of the project].
-This project aims to [provide an overview of the project's goals and objectives].
+-Developed the application to tackle the issues of Unemployment -Created an innovative *Job Portal* application that connects Employers and job seekers

 ## Key Features